AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/2-candidate-definition.md

   - Annualized investment costs,
   - Fixed annual operation and maintenance costs.

-In this configuration, Antares-Xpansion makes an econmic choice by comparing the sum of these costs and the reduction in variable operating costs (mainly fuel costs and penalties associated with loss of load) due to the new investment.
+In this configuration, Antares-Xpansion makes an economic choice by comparing the sum of these costs and the reduction in variable operating costs (mainly fuel costs and penalties associated with loss of load) due to the new investment.